jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Why are humans so similar across the world, despite living in completely different environments?
 The answer lies in our shared origin in Africa and the technological co-evolution that followed us out.

 The natural human player of the game is rooted in shared biological instincts and requirements.
 People need to eat, love, have shelter, hope, and many other things.
-Among our limitations is that we will never embrace working for others or give blind loyalty without a benefit in return.
+Among our limitations is that we will never embrace working for others or give blind loyalty without getting some benefit in return.
 Regardless of the many artificial attempts to impose this identity on humans, these are pretty universal features of mankind across time and geography.

 There is a reason why pure genetics and pure culture perspectives both fail as explanations for humanity's problems.
 Both are needed—the extended phenotype, technology, emerges from genotype and phenotype evolution operating together.
-This is why homo sapiens needed and have both very similar physiology and very similar culture.
+This is why Homo sapiens needed and have both very similar physiology and very similar culture.

-After all, any human can learn to use any tool.
+After all, no human population is biologically locked out of learning any tool.
+In short, with open learning, any human can learn to use any tool.

 It starts off with our shared history; we got our start together.
-Neanderthals were mostly in Europe, denisovans in South East Asia, homo sapiens evolved in the huge landmass below the Saharan desert, in East Africa most likely.
+Neanderthals were mostly in Europe, Denisovans in East and South East Asia, Homo sapiens evolved in the huge landmass below the Saharan desert, in East Africa most likely.
 The place was full of water and wildlife and so capable of feeding humans year round.
 With a healthy carrying capacity, lots of tribes could live, and the huge geography made it harder for migration interactions to blend groups.

 Geographers call this the friction of distance.
-It's important because relative tribe isolation allowed many adaptations a chance to offer themselves to the coache's selection.
-The legacy of this time period lives on today; there is still more genetic diversity in sub-saharan Africa than in the rest of the entire world.
+It's important because relative tribe isolation allowed many adaptations a chance to offer themselves to the coach's selection.
+The legacy of this time period lives on today; there is still more genetic diversity in sub-Saharan Africa than in the rest of the entire world.

-In this hotbed of evolution, homo sapiens became a nomadic hunter-gatherer group, with people and lifestyle that we would recognize today.
-We're so close to these persons that, because of a genetic quirk of mitochondrial DNA, we can even track all modern humans to a single common woman ancestor who lived 155,000 years ago, colloquially called "Mitochondrial Eve".
+In this hotbed of evolution, Homo sapiens became a nomadic hunter-gatherer group, with people and lifestyle that we would recognize today.
+We're so close to these persons that, because of a genetic quirk of mitochondrial DNA, we can even track all modern humans to a single common woman ancestor who lived approximately 155,000 years ago, colloquially called "Mitochondrial Eve".

 It's perhaps comical to imagine but a modern human could be transported back to our ancestors in East Africa and—eventually—do fine.
 We could physically perform the way of life.
 Community driven hunting, resource gathering, and child rearing in groups where we knew everyone by name.
 Tribes had hunting and foraging grounds across savannas and woodlands.
-While looking for our next meal, the average daily trip was about 6-9 miles (10-15 kilometers) a day, probably not a coincidence that is about the caloric expenditure many people exercise to keep in shape.
+While looking for our next meal, the average daily trip was about 6-9 miles (10-15 kilometers) a day, probably not a coincidence that is about the caloric output many people expend staying in shape.

-Many homo sapien tribes lived in Africa for thousands of generations.
+Many Homo sapiens tribes lived in Africa for thousands of generations.
 But with our hungry brains, vulnerable kids, little fat or hair to keep us warm, we were at a biological endpoint in a sense.
 Any help to outsmart the emergent game board and sand clock was very much noticed.

-So, the coach kept picking homo sapiens who developed better tools, crafted warmer clothes, and created more complex social structures connected with evermore gossip and teachings.
-Around 100,000-70,000 years ago, East Africa was such a hot bed of innovation it's called The Great Leap Forward.
-We developed symbolic thinking, complex language, advanced tool-making, and artistic expression.
-This cognitive revolution allowed humans to create art, plan for the future, develop spiritual beliefs, and cooperate at larger scales than ever before.
+So, the coach kept picking Homo sapiens who developed better tools, crafted warmer clothes, and created more complex social structures connected with evermore gossip and teachings.
+Around 100,000-70,000 years ago, East Africa was such a hotbed of innovation it's called the Cognitive Revolution.
+Some say the development was more gradual, but in any event Homo sapiens developed symbolic thinking, complex language, advanced tool-making, and artistic expression.
+This change allowed humans to create art, plan for the future, develop spiritual beliefs, and cooperate at larger scales than ever before.

 It's not hard to imagine our ancestors—with mostly modern bodies and brains—sitting around campfires after a day's work.
-With wonderfully perceptive eyes and budding storytelling, they fashioned characters and events to explain the game they clued-in they were playing.
+With wonderfully perceptive eyes and budding storytelling, they fashioned characters and events to explain the game they sensed they were playing.
 Just looking up at the Milky Way must have been the most awesome experience.
 With a virtual blank slate, persons imagined (or realized depending on the reader's beliefs) that beings, titans, and gods held the strings on the people playing at life down on Earth.

-Before The Great Leap Forward we were physically modern humans, after it we behaved like modern humans.
+Before the Cognitive Revolution we were physically modern humans, after it we behaved like modern humans.
 A modern person would be relatively happy here.
-Ecologist Gordon H. Orians researched that our current love of a house on a lake, with the mountains behind us and a grass land in front, is from our memories of living in East Africa during this time period.
+Ecologist Gordon H. Orians researched that our current love of a house on a lake, with the mountains behind us and a grassland in front, is from our memories of living in East Africa during this time period.

-Yet, the relative safety, abundant resources, and pleasant weather was soon to be a happy memory.
+Yet, the relative safety, abundant resources, and pleasant weather were soon to be a happy memory.

 Our adaptable hands, feet, cognition, and tools, allowed early modern humans to navigate most any environmental challenge on the African game board.
 That also meant, after so many millions of years and various forms of humanity, nature finally created a human ready to venture across the world.

 Or perhaps it's better to say, technology had evolved the perfect match to seed itself worldwide.
 And the bits of clay that ventured out could find much scoreboard success.
 And out we went!

-There were waves of Out of Africa homo sapien migrations.
+There were waves of Out of Africa Homo sapien migrations.
 We got to Eurasia 125,000-100,000 years ago, Australia around 65,000 years ago, the Americas about 15,000 years ago, and remote islands such as Hawaii, Easter Island, Madagascar, and New Zealand between the years 300 to 1280.
-At each place, homo sapiens gradually mixed with, absorbed, or outlasted local populations.
+At each place, Homo sapiens gradually mixed with, absorbed, or outlasted local populations.

 The timing is still debated among scientists.
 Unfortunately there was no written history back then, so piecing together events will always be difficult.
-But the Great Leap Forward and Out of Africa migrations were probably mutually reinforcing processes.
+But the Cognitive Revolution and Out of Africa migrations were probably mutually reinforcing processes.
 Better cognition enabled migration, which created new selective pressures and opportunities that further refined human culture and tools.
 Rather than one causing the other, they likely fed into each other—a positive feedback loop where cognitive advances enabled exploration, and exploration drove further innovations.

-However it happened, by about 12,000 years ago, archaic humans were effectively gone.
-But for trace amounts of old DNA (about 1-5%), all humans were now purely homo sapiens with endless DNA varieties possible but still with relatively consistent nature, physiology, and culture.
+However it happened, by about 40,000 years ago, archaic humans were effectively gone.
+But for trace amounts of old DNA (about 1-5%), all humans from then on were Homo sapiens with endless DNA varieties possible but still with relatively consistent nature, physiology, and culture.
 While our bits of clay were destined to be continually remixed, they would never be fundamentally different.

 By mixing genotype and phenotype variation, humans were doing what life always does—producing evolved variations—only now with their extended phenotype, technology, as the medium.
-Meaning homo sapiens kept adapting our cultures and co-evolving tools to nearly every game board on Earth.
-From north to south, desert to jungle, chilling cold to sweating heat, our adaptability let us outpace the sand clock and keep scoring points of procreation around the world.
+Meaning Homo sapiens kept adapting our cultures and co-evolving tools to nearly every game board on Earth.
+From north to south, desert to jungle, chilling cold to sweating heat, our adaptability let us outpace the sand clock and keep scoring procreation points around the world.

 Now the extended phenotype—technology—had the uniformity it needed in humans to sprout across the globe.
 Once it got hold, its ecosystem spread like wildfire, even during the bouts of harmful artificial selection we subjected it to.